 One promising approach is the transformation of waste heat into useful energy using a technology that is already found in many homes: the heat pump.
 Heat pumps use the compression and expansion of a gas to transfer energy from a lower temperature source to a higher destination.
 Since every kilowatt hour of electricity used to run the pump produces several kilowatt hours of heat, they are an efficient way to keep homes warm.
 “In each of our five largest production sites, we know that there’s more than enough energy in waste heat to meet our steam requirements,” says Van Assche.

 The heat pumps Van Assche’s team is investigating differ from domestic units in two important ways: temperature and scale.
 “Temperatures will be much hotter and will generate steam at more than 120 degrees Celsius.”

 Paving new ways to reduce CO₂ emissions

 That low-pressure steam can then be compressed, heating it even more, and injected into the steam grid at a site.
 Running the heat pumps and compressors using electricity from renewable sources will contribute significantly to reducing CO2 emissions.
 Industrial heat pumps will also be orders of magnitude bigger than home units.
-“We are currently doing detailed studies for the first heat pump projects, and they are the size of football fields,” he says.

 The new heat pumps will be part of a multi-pronged approach to steam decarbonization.
 BASF is also looking for ways to reduce steam demand, such as by replacing steam-powered drives with electric motors, and it is investing in boilers powered by renewable electricity.